Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 (slices-points-of-confusion)=
 ## Points of Confusion

-Before running through this guide, be sure you have a good understanding of how integer indexing works.
+Before running through this guide, ensure you have a solid understanding of how integer indexing works..
 See the previous section, [](integer-indices).

-Now let us come back to slices.
+Now, let us come back to slices.
 The full definition of a slice could be written down in a couple of sentences, although the discontinuous definitions would necessitate several "if" conditions.
 The [NumPy docs](https://numpy.org/doc/stable/user/basics.indexing.html#slicing-and-striding) on slices